SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 Interpolating non horizontal coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Interpolation in iris is not limited to horizontal-spatial coordinates - any coordinate satisfying the prerequisites of the chosen scheme may be interpolated over.
+Interpolation in Iris is not limited to horizontal-spatial coordinates - any coordinate satisfying the prerequisites of the chosen scheme may be interpolated over.